allmaps/allmaps/packages/transform/README.md

 The 'return type function' (internally named `generalGcpToP` or `GcpToP`) allows to modify the type of data returned for each point.

-An example will make this more clear: when forward-transforming a LineString, the input is a LineString in the source space and the (default) output is a LineString in the destination space (i.e. an Array of destination points).
-Using the 'return type function', you can make this output to be an Array of any function of objects of type GcpAndDistortions, which include the destination points, but also the corresponding source points and (if computed) the distortion information.
-By default this function this selects the destination points, and hence returns an Array of Points, but you can pass a function `(generalGcpToP) => generalGcpToP` to return an Array of  GcpAndDistortions objects, or you can pass more complex function on this object as well.
+An example will make this more clear: when using a General GCP Transformer to forward-transform a LineString, the input is a LineString in the source space and the (default) output is a LineString in the destination space (i.e. an Array of destination points).
+Using the 'return type function', you can make this output to be an Array of any function of objects of type GeneralGcpAndDistortions, which include the destination points, but also the corresponding source points and (if computed) the distortion information.
+By default this function selects the destination points, and hence returns an Array of Points, but you can pass a function `(generalGcpToP) => generalGcpToP` to return an Array of  GcpAndDistortions objects, or you can pass more complex function on this object as well.
 This can be useful in several cases:

 * When you want to refine an input geometry using a transformation but are interested in the coordinates of the refined geometry in the input domain more then those in the output domain.
 * When you want to read out distortion information at each point (see the options for how to specify which distortions measures to compute).